(*it should be noted at the outset that Risa A. Kleiner does not litigate divorce cases, but can refer you to an experienced litigator if needed.)

 What can I expect if my case goes directly to court?

 In the traditional process, a divorce starts when one party files a Complaint for Divorce.
 The Complaint is served on the opposing party, who has 35 days to file an Answer or Counterclaim.
 The court then schedules a Case Management Conference for the attorneys and the Judge enters an Order setting deadlines for the exchange of documents.
 This is called “discovery” and may include Interrogatories (written questions) and depositions.
 There will be discussions between the attorneys to try to resolve the issues and more court conferences will be scheduled.
-If the issues are not settled, you and your attorneys will appear before the Early Settlement Panel.
-This is a revolving panel of two attorneys who make recommendations for settlement.
+If the issues are not settled, The parties and their attorneys will be scheduled to appear before the Early Settlement Panel (ESP) if the case is not settled within about 6 months of filing.
+The ESP is a revolving panel of two attorneys who make recommendations for settlement.
 If the issues still cannot be settled, the court will direct you and your spouse to attend at least one mediation session with a court-approved mediator.
 And, if the issues are still not resolved, a trial will be scheduled.

 How long does it take?